 Scotland’s Natural Environment Bill was passed by the Scottish Parliament on 28th January 2026.
+Developed to establish a legal framework for biodiversity targets and tackle the nature crisis, it aims to support the work of land managers, farmers, nature agencies, and the stewards of Scotland’s land and seas.
+Scotland ranks among the most nature-depleted countries in the world, with around 11% of species under threat of extinction and average species abundance having declined by 15% since 1994.
 It’s a landmark piece of legislation that places legally binding biodiversity targets on the Scottish Government for the first time, committing Scotland to becoming nature positive by 2030 and actively restoring nature by 2045.
 It is the most significant piece of nature legislation Scotland has produced in a generation, and its implications for the marine environment are substantial.

 What does the Bill do?